stewartmckee/nlgserv/README.md

     John likes apples and oranges very much.
     ```

-    To test the response, you can use the RESTED app in Firefox. <br>
+    To test the response, you can use the RESTED extention in Firefox.
+(You can even use Postman) <br>
     Send a post request to http://localhost:8000/generateSentence <br>
     The headers will contain the following : <br>
     Name : content-type <br>